treeverse/lakeFS/docs/integrations/spark.md

 * `fs.lakefs.secret.key`: lakeFS secret key
 * `fs.lakefs.endpoint`: lakeFS API URL (e.g. `https://example-org.us-east-1.lakefscloud.io/api/v1`)

-Configure the lakeFS client to to use a temporary token instead of static credentials:
+Configure the lakeFS client to use a temporary token instead of static credentials:

-* `fs.lakefs.auth.provider`: The default is `basic_auth` with `fs.lakefs.access.key` and `fs.lakefs.secret.key` for basic authentication, set to `io.lakefs.auth.TemporaryAWSCredentialsLakeFSTokenProvider` for using temporary AWS credentials, you can read more about it [here]({% link reference/security/external-principals-aws.md %}).
+* `fs.lakefs.auth.provider`: The default is `basic_auth` with `fs.lakefs.access.key` and `fs.lakefs.secret.key` for basic authentication.
+Can be set to `io.lakefs.auth.TemporaryAWSCredentialsLakeFSTokenProvider` for using temporary AWS credentials, you can read more about it [here]({% link reference/security/external-principals-aws.md %}).

 When using `io.lakefs.auth.TemporaryAWSCredentialsLakeFSTokenProvider` as the auth provider the following configuration are relevant: